Providing Support, Education and Hope to All People Impacted by Cancer

 Founder Sandy Towers was enjoying a career in media and event management when her best friend, Kristy Olson, was diagnosed with brain cancer at age 26.
 Kristy shared with Sandy her interest in finding integrative approaches to supplement her medical care and treatments.
 She utilized relaxation techniques, educated herself about nutrition, and was always seeking things that would make her laugh.
 Even though Kristy's cancer diagnosis was terminal, she was dedicated to living well with her cancer for as long as possible.

 Following Kristy’s death, Sandy was compelled to establish Gilda’s Club Nashville - a Cancer Support Community affiliate that Kristy, and everyone who loved her, would have benefited from had it been available during Kristy’s illness.
 Gilda’s Club Nashville opened its signature red door in 1998 and, for nearly two decades, has provided free cancer support to thousands of individuals and families impacted by cancer in Middle Tennessee.
 In 2017, Gilda's Club Nashville re-branded as Gilda's Club Middle Tennessee to highlight its commitment to expanding its reach to better serve 15 Middle Tennessee counties.
-Gilda's Club currently has two locations: its main Clubhouse in midtown Nashville and a second location in Franklin, Tennessee, which opened its door in May 2018.

 Our namesake, Gilda Radner, was one of the original cast members of NBC’s “Saturday Night Live.”
 Throughout her time on the show, she created a number of enduring characters, including Roseanne Roseannadanna, Emily Litella and Lisa Loopner.
 Laughter and love were central themes of Gilda’s career and life, including in her marriage to actor and comedian Gene Wilder, the original Willy Wonka.